About the Program

-The Montclair State University LSAMP pro-gram is lead by Prof. Carlos Molina, of the Department of Biology and Molecular Biology.
+The Montclair State University LSAMP program is lead by Dr. Carlos Molina, of the Department of Biology and Molecular Biology.
 Students in the LSAMP program are members of learning circles, have access to tutoring and mentoring, have regular seminars on a wide range of topics, and have access to research opportunities with faculty members in the College of Science and Mathematics.

 LSAMP programs are designed to provide students with valuable leadership skills and experiential learning in the field of science.
-In addition, the program also provides on-going academic and social support for students interested in pursuing STEM majors and help locating internships and/or re-search programs.
-Direct Support (including Scholarships and Stipends) typically $2,000, is award-ed to selected MSU LSAMP students each academic year, and are based on academic excellence and other selected criteria.
+In addition, the program also provides ongoing academic and social support for students interested in pursuing STEM majors and help locating internships and/or research programs.
+Direct support (including Scholarships and Stipends) typically $2,000, is awarded to select MSU LSAMP students each academic year, and are based on academic excellence and other selected criteria.
 These scholarships and stipends assist students in meeting their financial and academic responsibilities.

 Bridge Programs targeting entering freshmen feature college survival skills and motivational elements, as well as academic courses such as pre-calculus, physics, chemistry, and computing principles.

-The program provides forums such as peri-odic workshops and conferences that build informal networks of students and faculty across campuses in the Alliance and to em-ploy social networking software to develop a sense of community and social support.
-In addition, the program connects students with opportunities in research and inter-national experiences for advanced GS-LSAMP Scholars and forums to share these experiences with incoming students.
+The program provides forums such as periodic workshops and conferences that build informal networks of students and faculty across campuses in the Alliance and to employ social networking software to develop a sense of community and social support.
+In addition, the program connects students with opportunities in research and international experiences for advanced GS-LSAMP Scholars and forums to share these experiences with incoming students.

-The Garden State LSAMP is an innovative alliance between eight four-year institutions of northern and central New Jersey and Essex County College led by Rutgers University in Newark, NJ.
-The Alliance's mission is to double the number of historically and currently under-represented American Indian, African American, Hispanic and Pacific Islander students earning bachelor's degrees in Science, Technology, Engineering, and Mathematics.
+The Garden State LSAMP is an innovative alliance between eight four-year institutions of northern and central New Jersey led by Rutgers University in Newark, NJ.
+The Alliance's mission is to double the number of historically and currently underrepresented American Indian, African American, Hispanic and Pacific Islander students earning bachelor's degrees in Science, Technology, Engineering, and Mathematics.

 View the LSAMP Brochure.